On radius of convergence of $q$-deformed real numbers: Definition and explicit formulas for -reals

 \begin{thm}[\cite{SVRe}] (i) For every~$k\geq0$, the coefficients~$\varkappa_{n,k}$ of the Taylor series of the functions~$\left[x_n\right]_q$ stabilize, as~$n$ grows.

 (ii) The limit coefficients,~$\varkappa_k:=\lim_{n\to\infty}\varkappa_{n,k}$, do not depend on the choice of the sequence of rationals, but only on the irrational number~$x$. \end{thm}

 The $q$-deformation, $\left[x\right]_q$, is the limit power series in~$q$, which has the form~\eqref{TayEq} (i.e., the coefficient of degree~$0$ is equal to~$1$).
-Furthermore, the recurrence~\eqref{SLEq} also holds for the series~$\left[x\right]_q$, and allows one to extend the $q$-deformation to the case of~$x<0$.
-The resulting series in~$q$ is a {\it Laurent series} (with integer coefficients):
+Furthermore, the recurrence~\eqref{SLEq} also holds for the series~$\left[x\right]_q$, and allows one to extend the $q$-deformation to the case of~$x<1$.
+In particular, if~$x$ is negative, the resulting series in~$q$ is a {\it Laurent series} (with integer coefficients):

 where $N\in\Z_{>0}$ such that $-N\leq{}x<1-N$.